Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Introduction

 \subsection{Related work to censoring}

-Censoring has been thoroughly investigated in wireless sensor networks and cognitive radios \cite{SZL,YO,AVJ,AVJ2,AVJ3,RWB,C,MPL3}.
+Censoring has been thoroughly investigated in wireless sensor networks and cognitive radios \cite{AVJ,AVJ2,AVJ3,RWB,SZL,MPL3}.
 It has been shown that censoring is very effective in terms of energy efficiency.
 In the early works, \cite{AVJ,AVJ2,AVJ3,RWB}, the design of censoring parameters including lower and upper thresholds has been considered and mainly two problem formulations have been studied.
 In the Neyman-Pearson (NP) case, the miss-detection probability is minimized subject to a constraint on the probability of false alarm and average network energy consumption \cite{AVJ2,AVJ3,RWB}.
 In the Bayesian case, on the other hand, the detection error probability is minimized subject to a constraint on the average network energy consumption.
-It is shown that when the constraint on the probability of false alarm is low enough (NP case) or the probability of target presence is much lower than the one for target absence (Bayesian case), a single-threshold censoring policy is optimal.
-Our fixed sample size censoring scheme is different from these works in several aspects.
-First, they have mainly considered a soft fusion scheme based on a likelihood ratio test (LRT) at the FC while in this paper a hard fusion OR rule is considered.
-Second, the optimization problem in our paper is different from the NP or Bayesian problems.
-Third, it is shown that in our scheme the optimal lower threshold is always zero and forth, an explicit solution of the underlying problem is given which has not yet been presented in the earlier works.
-A combination of censoring and sleeping is considered in \cite{YO} with the goal of maximizing the mutual information between the state of signal occupancy and the decision state of the FC, but the energy efficiency of the system is not directly addressed.
-Censoring for cognitive radios is considered in \cite{SZL}, \cite{C}, \cite{MPL3}.
+Censoring for cognitive radios is considered in \cite{SZL}, \cite{MPL3}.
 In \cite{SZL}, a censoring rule similar to the one in this paper is considered in order to limit the bandwidth occupancy of the cognitive radio network.
 Our fixed sample size censoring scheme is different in two ways.
-First, in \cite{SZL}, the FC makes no decision in case it does not receive any decision from the cognitive radios which is ambiguous, since the FC has to make a final decision, while in our paper, the FC reports the absence of a primary user, if no local decision is received at the FC.
-Second, we give a clear optimization problem and expression for the solution while this is not presented in \cite{SZL}.
-In \cite{C}, analytical expressions for the sensing parameters are given according to an NP setup for both soft and hard fusion schemes, but unlike \cite{AVJ}-\cite{RWB} no constraint on the energy consumption is taken into account.
-As a result, our optimization problem is different than the one in \cite{C}.
-A combined sleeping and censoring scheme is considered in \cite{MPL3} which can be viewed as the predecessor of this paper.
+First, in \cite{SZL}, { only the OR rule is considered and} the FC makes no decision in case it does not receive any decision from the cognitive radios which is ambiguous, since the FC has to make a final decision, while in our paper, {the FC reports the absence (for the OR rule) or the presence (for the AND rule) of the primary user, if no local decision is received at the FC}.
+Second, we give a clear optimization problem and expression for the solution while this is not presented in \cite{SZL}. {A combined sleeping and censoring scheme is considered in \cite{MPL3}.
 The censoring scheme in this paper is different in some ways.
-First, in \cite{MPL3}, the primary user signal is assumed deterministic, while in this paper the signal is assumed to be Gaussian.
-The optimization problem in the current paper is defined as the minimization of the maximum energy consumption per sensor while in \cite{MPL3}, the total network energy consumption is minimized.
+The optimization problem in the current paper is defined as the minimization of the maximum {average energy consumption per sensor} while in \cite{MPL3}, the total network energy consumption is minimized.
 For low-power radios, the problem in this paper makes more sense since the energy of individual radios is generally limited.
-Finally note that, the sleeping policy of \cite{MPL3} can be easily incorporated in our proposed censored truncated sequential sensing leading to even higher energy savings.
+In this paper, the received SNRs by the cognitive radios are assumed to be different while in \cite{MPL3}, the SNRs are the same.
+Finally note that the sleeping policy of \cite{MPL3} can be easily incorporated in our proposed censored truncated sequential sensing leading to even higher energy savings.}